LIMUNIMI/ASMD/README.rst

 Roadmap
 =======

 #.
+Added `torch.DatasetDump` for preprocessing datasets and use them in pytorch
+#.
 Add new modalities (video, images)
 #.
 Improve the artificial misalignment
 #.
 Add datasets for the artificial misalignment (e.g. ASAP, Giant-Midi Piano)